Cheslie Kryst, former Miss USA, dies at 30

 Police said Kryst jumped from a Manhattan apartment building and was pronounced dead at the scene Sunday morning.
 Her family confirmed her death in a statement.

-Kryst, a former Division I athlete and North Carolina attorney, won the Miss USA pageant in May, 2019, and competed in the Miss Universe pageant that year.
-When Kryst was crowned, it marked more than a personal triumph: It meant thatfor the first time, three Black women were the reigning Miss USA, Miss Teen USA and Miss America.
+Kryst, a North Carolina attorney, won the Miss USA pageant in May, 2019, and competed in the Miss Universe pageant that year.

 According to police, Kryst’s body was found at approximately 7 a.m.
 Sunday in front of the Orion building, a high-rise on West 42nd Street in midtown Manhattan.